iacoposk8/iacoposk8.github.io/projects.md

 ---

 ## Vo2Max online calculator
-Click here to find out what is Vo2Max
+Click the following button to find out what your Vo2Max is
+<a href="/projects/vo2max" class="btn btn-primary btn-xl">Train!</a>

 ---